d4l3k/cs540-project/paper.md

 ## Airplane

-The airplane model being more complex, it makes sense that every method performed worse.
+With the airplane model being more complex, it makes sense that every method performed worse.
 Generally, no method performed better than random on our loss function, although the different methods we tried resulted in different paths taken by the plane.
 In particular, LSTM managed to fly the plane the furthest.